There are several types of neuropathy. There are different types of nerves, therefore neuropathy may manifest itself in different ways.

 -Motor nerves guide your muscles in walking and balance.
 If these are affected, you may find you lose your balance often, or patients describe they are "unstable on their feet."
 Or, the muscles in your foot are no longer working the way they should, causing bony deformities that may affect your walking and cause areas of pressure that could cause a sore.

-Most importantly, it is important to visit the Diabetes Center for Foot Excellence at Prairie Path Foot and Ankle Clinic for a thorough examination to identify if you have neuropathy and how to treat it.
+Most importantly, it is important to visit Prairie Path Foot and Ankle Clinic for a thorough examination to identify if you have neuropathy and how to treat it.
 Our doctors will come up with a plan to prevent further worsening of the condition.